-Hard to believe that we started yet another year and with it another countdown to the next.
+It’s hard to believe that we started yet another year and, with it, another countdown to the next.
 Year after year, if you look at it, an indefinite loop or another big countdown.
 A whole new 365 days of work until we start all over again, give or take some nuances and differences that make it worth repeating in most cases.
-As a Project Manager, there are some PM goals worth looking at, to help deal with our constantly evolving business environment.
+As a Project Manager, there are some Project Management goals worth looking at to help deal with our constantly evolving business environment.
+Changing work environments necessitates adjusting to change as it happens by reassessing how we work and potentially migrating work in order to meet PM goals and thrive.

 It is not hard to see how the start of a new year brings us to a moment of reflection and contemplation as to where we’ve been and where we hope to head towards.
-The last two years, let’s face it, very trying and have left us wanting for some sense of normalcy which again, with the start of 2022, seems to be eluding us.
+The last two years, let’s face it, were very trying and have left us wanting for some sense of normalcy during changing environments, which again, with the start of a new year, seems to be eluding us.
 Most Project Managers that I have been talking to are grateful to still be working but long for some less perturbance in how they run their projects.
 Quite a few have made some moves to either better roles or to simply challenge themselves further.

-Part of this work migration (known from the media as the great resignation) involved also taking a pause or ascertaining if a project leader role would be in their future for the next stage.
+Part of migrating work (known from the media as the great resignation) involved also taking a pause or ascertaining if a project leader role would be in their future for the next stage.
 Early retirement or simply retirement was a consideration for some others, leaving our profession with a few more gaps to fill than we started with.
-One other point to consider which led to more depletion of PM ranks is the countless friends and acquaintances that have battled and lost their fight for health during this period.
+One other point to consider, which led to more depletion of PM ranks, is the countless friends and acquaintances that have battled and lost their fight for health during this period.

-A large contributor to change during this time is the remote or distance working arrangements.
-We did have in several organizations the beginning of that process, but it was not as extended as it has now become.
+A large contributor to change during this time is how we work and new remote or distance working arrangements.
+We did have several organizations at the beginning of that process, but it was not as extended as it has now become.
 It is not given to everyone to thrive under these circumstances.
-For Project Managers used to physically facing a team and huddling down to make decisions, technology, though quite the savior for many still did not manage to engage stakeholders enough or at the right level.
+For Project Managers who are used to physically facing a team and huddling down to make decisions, technology, though quite the savior for many, still did not manage to engage stakeholders enough or at the right level.

 Some projects were dropped altogether as there was no need for them any longer, while others were downsized or postponed outright.
 For most organizations, their needs have switched or pivoted overnight.
 We started thinking more about automation and about online accessible platforms for almost every aspect of our daily lives.
 This still requires the use of project management practices which is what makes use still quite the desirable individuals to keep around.

-Whatever this new year has in store for any of us, I am sure that we will have to adjust several times before we find another comfortable spot to land.
-In thinking of my own resolutions this year, here are some pm goals that I think every Project Manager should keep in mind for adding to the 2022 resolutions list, or if you’ve already given up on 2022, maybe draft them into the 2023 list.
+Whatever this new year has in store for any of us, I am sure that we will have to adjust to change several times before we find another comfortable spot to land.
+In thinking of my own resolutions this year, here are some PM goals that I think every Project Manager should keep in mind for adding to the new year’s resolutions list.
+Adjusting to change as it happens is necessary for survival.
+If you’ve already given up on previous years, maybe draft them into the upcoming list.

 - A good piece of advice to apply always: When given lemons, make lemonade.
 The key is to learn to love lemonade when that’s all there is to drink.